bridgecrew-perf6/shiny-server-elastic-beanstalk/README.md

+Use this to deploy shiny server 'manually' via the Elastic Beanstalk UI Created this as I encountered [this issue](https://github.com/aws/aws-elastic-beanstalk-cli/issues/53) deploying via ELB CLI

 1. Copy all your shiny app code + files into the 'shiny-app' folder

 2. Rename the 'shiny-app' folder to your app name - assuming new name is bond-sales